samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 | Legendary | 200,000 GP |
 | Artifact | Priceless |

 \*Halve the value for a consumable item other than a [Spell Scroll](/magic-items/9229085-spell-scroll).
-The value of a *Spell Scroll* is double what it costs to scribe the scroll (as specified in the [Player’s Handbook](/sources/dnd/phb-2024)).
+The value of a *Spell Scroll* is double what it costs to scribe the scroll (as specified in the [Player's Handbook](/sources/dnd/phb-2024)).

 ### Awarding Magic Items

 Awarding magic items is the purview of the DM.
 You can award a magic item because the story calls for it or the players would be especially pleased to have it.
-This section helps you to determine which magic items end up in the characters’ possession.
+This section helps you to determine which magic items end up in the characters' possession.

 > ### Are Magic Items Necessary?
 >
 > The D&D game assumes that magic items appear sporadically and that they are a boon unless an item bears a curse.
 Characters and monsters are built to face each other without the help of magic items, which means that having a magic item makes a character more powerful or versatile than a generic character of the same level.
-As DM, you never have to worry about awarding magic items just so the characters can keep up with the campaign’s threats.
+As DM, you never have to worry about awarding magic items just so the characters can keep up with the campaign's threats.
 Magic items are truly prizes—desirable but not necessary.

 #### Magic Items Awarded by Level